 - ROAST THE CARROTS: Place the carrots in a large bowl and drizzle with butter, garlic, and 1 teaspoon kosher salt and ½ teaspoon pepper.
 Toss well to evenly coat all the carrots and spread over the prepared baking dish.
 Roast for 15 minutes, turning them halfway through.

-- SEASON AND SERVE: Transfer the carrots to a serving bowl and sprinkle with the orange zest, orange juice, and parsley and toss well.
+- SEASON AND SERVE: Transfer the carrots to a serving bowl and toss with the orange juice and parsley.
 Serve warm.